 1. Sense of Being “out of yourself”

-Commonly experienced by older adults as “just didn’t seem like themselves” kind of feeling, symptoms can range from fatigue, palpitations to other more vague symptoms like memory loss and decreased alertness.
+Commonly experienced by older adults as “just didn’t seem like themselves” kind of feeling, symptoms can range from fatigue, and palpitations to other more vague symptoms like memory loss and decreased alertness.
 Anything out of ordinary should alarm their loved ones.

 2. Rapid heart rate